-The hyphenated first name is usually misunderstood, too.
+Hyphenated first names are usually misunderstood, too.
 Ask any Bobbi-Jo or Jessi-Rae.

-Incidentally, I have four sisters, all younger than I. They are the only Americans I’ve ever known, male or female, who were not given middle names.
+Incidentally, I have four sisters altogether, all younger than I. (Only the older two go by Sweetwater.)
+My four sisters are the only Americans I’ve ever known, male or female, who were not given middle names.
 Our father decided, when his first daughter was born in 1952, that a girl doesn’t need a middle name, since her maiden name will become her middle name when she marries.
-(He assumed that Ann would become Mrs. George Laube, or Ann Woodbury Laube.)
+(He assumed that Ann would become Mrs. George Laube, or Ann Woodbury Laube.
+That’s merely a surname that I pulled from the air, by the way, not someone we actually knew.)
 So when each was born she was given just a first name.
 All four did marry, and all four later divorced.
 So they all landed in a situation that may be unique.
 My youngest sister, upon enlisting in the Air Force in the 1980s, discovered that her papers listed her middle name as NMN — no middle name.
-She is now known by her original given name and surname, but she inserts NMN when the occasion suggests.
+Until she took her husband’s name in marriage she made regular use of NMN when she could.

 Gender, or Where’s the girls’ section?

-Since this book celebrates contrived names, as the author I am spared researching an origin or meaning for each entry.
+Since this book celebrates contrived names, as the author I am spared researching an origin or meaning for those entries.
 That made the writing far less tedious.
-I could have pretended there is a meaning for each one, the result being something akin to Ambrose Bierce’s The Devil’s Dictionary:
+I could have pretended there is a meaning for each one.
+The result would have looked something like Ambrose Bierce’s The Devil’s Dictionary:

 Destiny, n.
 A tyrant’s authority for crime and a fool’s excuse for failure.